cvmfs/doc-cvmfs/docs/cpt-repo.rst

 furthermore simplifies data verification and it allows for file system snapshots.

-In order to provide a writable CernVM-FS repository, CernVM-FS uses a union file system that combines a read-only CernVM-FS mount point with a writable scratch area [1, 2].
-Figure [fig:installwebserver] outlines the process of publishing a repository.
+In order to provide a writable CernVM-FS repository, CernVM-FS uses a union file system that combines a read-only CernVM-FS mount point with a writable scratch area [1, 2]. :ref:`This figure below <fig_updateprocess>` outlines the process of publishing a repository.

 CernVM-FS Server Quick-Start Guide